amaranth-lang/rfcs/text/0000-soc-uart-peripheral.md

 - Decoupling the peripheral from the PHY allows flexibility in implementations.
 For example, it is easy to add FIFOs between the PHYs and the peripheral.
 - A standalone `ReceiverPeripheral` or `TransmitterPeripheral` can be instantiated.

-- The choice of a 16-bit `Divisor` register with a 3-bit prescaler covers the most common frequency/baudrate combinations with an error rate (due to quantization) below 1%.
+- The choice of a 13-bit divisor with a 3-bit prescaler covers the most common frequency/baudrate combinations with an error rate (due to quantization) below 1%.

 *TODO: a table showing frequency/baudrate combinations*